Эта страница не доступна на русском языке.

 The EBRD has been written about and been referred to in several books and journals over the years.

 In the book entitled "Bankrupt: Global Lawmaking and System Financial Crisis" (Terence Halliday and Bruce Carruthers.
 Stanford University Press, 2009), the following is said of the EBRD;

 "Of all the IFIs, the EBRD during the development of the Legal Transition Programme has been strongly influenced by interdisciplinary scholarship, most notably, sociolegal studies, development economics, law and development and institutional economics.
 The result is an unusually nuanced approach to the fundamental tension between global uniformity and national particularities that stalks all IFI initiatives".

 EBRD staff have also written about issues relating to freedom of information and information access.
-This is an area increasing relevance and importance to the EBRD's activities.
+This is an area of increasing relevance to the bank's activities.

 Change Manager (3MB - PDF)

-The Legal Transition Programme turns his attention towards nations affected by the Arab Spring.
+The Legal Transition Programme turns attention towards nations affected by the Arab Spring.

 Frequently asked questions - further information about the LTP.